monktastic/evil/index.md

 Pause and notice how contempt, malice, hatred, and malevolence all have the same "flavor" or "signature."
 Once contempt is fully unmasked for what it is, you can literally _feel_ the malevolence—as though you are gleefully injecting evil into your target's very soul, while winking at them as if to remind them that you will get away with it.
 The trouble is, you ultimately won't.

-It still sends a shudder down my spine to recall being forcefully shown how I was doing this.
+It still sends a shudder down my spine to recall being forcefully shown that I was doing this—and that part of me _always_ knew.

 ### Inner light